 View titles by Hermann Hesse

-A semi-surreal masterpiece about a man who believes his life is irredeemable until he ventures into the world of pleasure.
+The counterculture classic, a surrealist masterpiece about a man who believes his life is irredeemable until he ventures into the world of pleasure, by the Nobel Prize-winning author of Siddhartha.

 Author